-At the very core of a user’s cryptocurrency exchange experience and usage are their geographic location and any restrictions which are placed on them.
+At the very core of a user’s cryptocurrency exchange experience and usage are their geographic location and restrictions.
 The majority of cryptocurrency exchanges have a limited geographical scope of persons who they cater to.
-Think about it – what good does it do signing up for an exchange if you can’t even legally trade on it or access it?
+Think about it – what good does it do signing up for an exchange if you can’t legally trade on it?

 So, make sure before signing up for a crypto exchange that it is accessible from your country (and legal).
 As crypto and blockchain are still up in the air in regards to legislation and other policies, there’s a possible chance your country has cracked down on your ability to access and use an exchange.

 Are crypto exchanges legal in my country?